grantwill74/notes-on-algorithm-design/slides/module_3/module_3.md

 When you want to sort objects by their distance to a point in a physics simulation, but their relative orders rarely change from frame to frame.
 Example: a billiards game

-When you want a server to respond to requests in order of priority, but most requests have the same priority.
+When you want a server to respond to requests in order of priority, but almost all requests have the same priority except for a constant number.

 <div class="footnote">